5 Questions To Consider When Designing A Breath Research Study

 2. How will your study be useful?

-There’s little value in a study that won’t lead to clinically or economically useful outcomes, or better understanding of disease pathology.
+There’s little value in a study that won’t lead to clinically or economically useful outcomes, or a better understanding of disease pathology.
 As an example, a breath test for a disease isn’t useful if existing methods are already extremely accurate, easy and timely.
 Studies often compare patients to healthy controls, but most doctors need a test to differentiate between diseases with similar symptoms.
 As such, depending on your goal, it can be more useful to include controls with similar symptoms or related conditions to compare against your disease of interest.

 Make clinicians part of your study design team – healthcare professionals that are able to advise accurately on current clinical needs.
 We work closely with clinicians from a range of specialisms to maximize the impact of Breath Biopsy®.

 Once you are certain of a disease area that would benefit from further investigation, consider carefully, how will your method improve on current tests?
 Which is more important, high sensitivity or high specificity (see boxed text)?
-Knowing what’s most important in a test to be developed in the long-term will help you plan your study accordingly.
+Knowing what’s most important in a test to be developed in the long term will help you plan your study accordingly.